Editor’s note: Austin Long-Scott is a retired journalist and professor.

 OAKLAND, CA — A homeless technology worker living in his van in a parking lot.
 A 17-year-old high school student afraid climate change won’t let her live to have children of her own.
-A husband snatched by Immigration and Customs Enforcement (ICE), leaving his wife and four children without income.
+A husband snatched by Immigration and Customs Enforcement (ICE), leaving his wife and 4 children without income.
 A demand to outlaw landlords and make housing free.

-Those were just a few of the painful travesties described at a mid-May “Poor People’s Hearing” sponsored in the shadow of Silicon Valley’s billionaires by the Laney College chapter of the new Poor People’s Campaign in rapidly gentrifying Oakland, CA. The hearing explored “Housing Education & Healthcare For All with solutions for Poverty & Homelessness.”
+Those were just a few of the painful travesties described at an April 17 “Poor People’s Hearing” sponsored in the shadow of Silicon Valley’s billionaires by the Laney College chapter of the new Poor People’s Campaign in rapidly gentrifying Oakland, CA. The hearing explored “Housing Education & Healthcare For All with solutions for Poverty and Homelessness.”

 Ethel Long-Scott of the Women’s Economic Agenda Project quoted one of the 12 “Fundamental Principles” of the new Poor People’s Campaign, being organized in 40 states: “We believe that people should not live in or die from poverty in the richest nation ever to exist.
 Blaming the poor and claiming that the United States does not have an abundance of resources to overcome poverty are false narratives used to perpetuate economic exploitation, exclusion, and deep inequality.”